 – Hot air balloon ride.

 Doulas and support teams can help facilitate these ideas and more.
-Get as much joy as you can out of your final days.
+How do you want to live while dying and get as much joy as you can out of your final days?
 Use death to live.
+Contact Anitya Doula Services for ways to make your last wishes come true.